EvelynPloetz/Deep-LASI/docs/source/installation.rst

       pyversion

-If no version or path information is shown or you did not install Python for all users, link Python directy by providing the path to your Python executable:
+If no version or path information is shown or you did not install Python for all users, link Python directly by providing the path to your Python executable:

    .. code-block:: python